PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataArchitecturePipelineDesign_2022_2023.md

 ### 5. Install PostgreSQL database server & client

 To easily access a database, you need a database client.
-In this section, you are going to install the PostgreSQL database server, and a so-called database client (e.g. PgAdmin).
+In this section, you are going to install the PostgreSQL database server, and a so-called database client (e.g. PgAdmin, VSCode with extensions).

 :pencil:__5a__ Watch the video Introduction to PostgreSQL by Adam Wilbert on LinkedIn Learning, and read the article [What is PostgreSQL?](https://www.postgresqltutorial.com/what-is-postgresql/).